symfony/symfony-docs/bundles.rst

 A bundle can be as small or large as the feature it implements.
 It contains only the files you need and nothing else.

-As you move through the guides, you'll learn how to persist objects to a database, create and validate forms, create translations for your application, write tests and much more.
+As you move through the guides, you will learn how to persist objects to a database, create and validate forms, create translations for your application, write tests and much more.
 Each of these has their own place and role within the bundle.